 Planned Parenthood’s Latest Move Unlikely to Shake Off Lawmakers

-WASHINGTON — Obtaining aborted fetal tissue from Planned Parenthood is now free of charge — a decision the abortion giant’s president made last month in response to congressional investigations into its business practices and attempts to deprive it of federal funding.
+WASHINGTON — Obtaining aborted fetal tissue from Planned Parenthood is now free of charge — a decision the abortion giant’s president made this week in response to congressional investigations into its business practices and attempts to deprive it of federal funding.

 However, the move appears unlikely to shake off lawmakers on Capitol Hill, who have been looking into Planned Parenthood’s role in procuring fetal tissue from aborted children for research scientists.
 The abortion provider has been the subject of public scrutiny and allegations of wrongdoing after a series of undercover videos released over the summer from a group called the Center for Medical Progress.